Autonomous guidance and control systems

 Our motion and navigation systems feed the USV’s decision-making processes, enabling it to autonomously follow predefined routes, avoid obstacles, and respond to changes in the environment.

-Our maritime inertial solutions enable remote operators to monitor and control the USV.
-They transmit real-time navigation data, sensor readings, and video back to a control station.
+To begin with, our USV solutions use advanced algorithms to ensure safe and efficient navigation.
+Using sensor data, they adjust the vehicle’s course in real time.
+Additionally, our maritime inertial solutions let remote operators monitor and control the USV.
+They also transmit real-time navigation data, sensor readings, and video to the control station.

-Communication links allow operators to intervene in critical situations, ensuring safe and efficient navigation over long distances or during complex missions.
+Finally, communication links allow operators to intervene in critical situations, ensuring reliable navigation over long distances and complex missions.

 Real-Time Kinematic positioning for USVs